Centrora/centroradocs/git-backup-suite.rst

-Using Git Backup in Centrora Suite for WHM server
+Using Git Backup in Centrora Suite on WHM server
 **************************************************

 1. Pre-requisites